What Property Managers Should Know About Asphalt Striping & Parking Lot Stenciling

 Types of Paints for New Handicap Sign

-Solvent- and water-based paints are the two kinds typically used for paint striping in parking lots.
+Solvent- and water-based paints are the two kinds typically used for paint striping & installing new handicap sign in parking lots.
 In either case, they need to be formulated specifically as a traffic paint intended for paint striping a parking lot.
-Latex paints and acrylics just aren't going to adhere to pavement.
+Latex paints and acrylics just aren’t going to adhere to pavement.
 They can peel away quickly before your planning and hard work all get washed away.

 If you want the best in terms of visibility, then add reflective beads to your freshly painted lines.
 They can be particularly useful in any areas with ice, snow, or night traffic.
 That’s because car headlights will light up the reflective beads, so things are a lot more visible than just paint alone.

 They big thing with beads is that they need to be added to a parking lot that is freshly striped if they are going to stick.
-You can likely guess that applying these manually isn't as fast, efficient, or professional in appearance as can happen when you use modern equipment.
+You can likely guess that applying these manually isn’t as fast, efficient, or professional in appearance as can happen when you use modern asphalt products.
 Some machines have an option for adding on an automated bead dispenser, but not always, so check.